 Natural Bridge, connected the University of Missouri-St. Louis, is published twice yearly, April and November, and uses a sophisticated Editor/Guest Editor system.
 The Editor is novelist and short story writer, Mary Troy, but novelist John Dalton and poets Steven Schreiner, Shane Seely, and Drucilla Wall periodically serve as Guest Editors.

-Fiction writer Dusty Freund is the new and current Managing Editor, and in that position, works with the outgoing Managing Editor, the poet Jennifer Goldring.
-Fiction writers Daniel Musgrave and John Fournie serve as Associate Managing Editors.
+Fiction writer Dusty Freund is the current Managing Editor.
+Fiction writer Kevin Gleich and poet Bridget McDonald serve as Associate Managing Editors.
 The Production Editor is Pierre Davis, a professor of business and technical writing who does the final proofreading.

 Advanced MFA students, many already publishing their own work, serve as assistant editors/ first readers of all work submitted.